RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 -disconnectAll|Closes all open connections|
 -reuseWorkspace|Forces reuse of single workspace by multiple DBeaver instances|
 -newInstance|Forces new DBeaver instance creation (do not try to reuse already running one)|
--bringToFront|Bring DBeaver window on top of other applications|
+-bringToFront|Brings the DBeaver window on top of other applications|
 -var <img src="images/commercial_big.png" align="top" vspace="4" height="16"/>|Custom variables for runTask.
 You can change existing variables in the task.
 You cannot add new task variables with this parameter.
 You can add several parameters at once to the command line, each starting with "-var".
 Used right before -runTask.
 Template: "-var variableName=variableValue"|`-var film=sakila.film`<br/>`-var actor=sakila.actor`<br/>`-runTask "exportFromSakila"`<br/>EE version only.
 -runTask <img src="images/commercial_big.png" align="top" vspace="4" height="16"/>|Executes specified task|`-runTask "@projectName:taskName"`.<br/>EE version only.
 See [[task scheduler]].
 -license <img src="images/commercial_big.png" align="top" vspace="4" height="16"/>|Path to the EE license file|`-license "/etc/licenses/dbeaver.txt"`.<br/>EE version only.